 Adam and Eve knew they were guilty of disobeying God when He spoke with them in the Garden of Eden.
 Even though they used evasive language to excuse their behavior, our ancestors knowingly disobeyed God’s specific command.

 Of every tree of the garden you may freely eat; but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die (Gen. 2:16-17 cf .
 3:1-24).

 Having chosen to listen to Satan, Adam and Eve may have been unaware of the scope of their actions.
 Sadly, they and their posterity would suffer the ongoing consequences of failure to obey God.

-Standing before God, the progenitors of humanity and the deceiver Satan heard the penalties for their willful disobedience.
-Speaking first to Satan embodied in the serpent, God, said,
+Standing before God, the first of human beings and rebel cherub, HaSatan, heard the penalties for their willful disobedience.
+Speaking first to Satan embodied in the serpent, God said,